COVID-19 Benefits Advice

 All face to face assessments have been suspended.
 Anyone who has a scheduled appointment for an assessment from 17 March 2020 onwards does not need to attend.
 Alternative arrangements will be made to carry out either paper-based assessments or assessments undertaken over the telephone.
 It is advised that as much supportive evidence is submitted at the point of claim/review.

-Registering a birth of a child has currently been deferred.
 The General Register Office have confirmed that Child Benefit can be applied for without a birth certificate and verification will need to be provided once the birth of a child has been registered.
 This should enable other means tested benefits, such as Child Tax Credit and Universal Credit to include child dependent increases, unless the new-born is a third or subsequent child in which case the two child rule will apply unless they are exempt.